Computerization/computerization.github.io/README.md

 ### Re-Using the Documents

-As for a human-readable exaplnation (and not a substitute for the [license](/LICENSE-docs) itself) by [Creative Commons](https://creativecommons.org/licenses/by/4.0/):
+As for a human-readable explanation (and not a substitute for the [license](/LICENSE-docs) itself) by [Creative Commons](https://creativecommons.org/licenses/by/4.0/):

 > You are free to:
 >